BeamMP/Docs/docs/en/server/create-a-server.md

 ### 5. Validation

 Now run your server again, and see if it spits out any more `[ERROR]` or `[WARN]` messages.
-In the following steps below you can find out how to join the server.
+The server should stay open now.
+In the following steps (6.) below you can find out how to join the server.

 ---